ambader/gas_market_analysis/README.md

 ### Conclusion
 The extention and shrinkage of reserves follows a stable and seasonal cycle as the demand for gas rises in colder month.
 Yet, the correlation is small.
 The conlusion is:
-- the market usually **anticipates** the supply side effect of reserves
+- the market usually **anticipates** the supply or demand side effect of reserves
 - therefore, reserves can only influence prices if its change **deviates from expectations**

 ## Time Series Prediction